Duration:

 |

 The course content for the part-time degree is identical to that taken by full-time students but will be completed in two years rather than one year.
-Students will be expected to attend lectures, classes and tutorials in the department for one to two days a week during term-time, and to participate fully in the life of this friendly and dynamic department, both remotely and in person.
+Students will be expected to attend lectures, classes and tutorials in the department for one to two days a week during term-time, and to participate fully in the life of this friendly and dynamic department.

 Year 1